DUI Lawyer in Fort Lauderdale Protecting Your Rights

 - Failing to use headlights at night: This is another basic traffic violation, but it can also indicate that the driver is impaired.

 If an officer suspects that a driver is impaired, they may ask the driver to perform a series of field sobriety tests.
 These tests are designed to give the officer an indication of whether or not the driver is impaired.
-Some common field sobriety tests include:
+Some common field sobriety tests administered during a DUI stop include:

 - The horizontal gaze nystagmus test: This test involves the officer asking the driver to follow a moving object with their eyes.
 Impaired drivers often have trouble tracking objects with their eyes, and this can be a sign of intoxication.